Man drowns near Guttenberg

-Shaun Oppenheimer, 54, of Quasqueton, was not wearing a personal floatation device, according to a press release today from the Iowa Department of Natural Resources.
+Shaun Oppenheimer, 54, of Quasqueton, was pronounced dead at a local hospital, according to a press release Sunday from the Iowa Department of Natural Resources.

 The incident occurred about 1:30 p.m.
 Saturday when Oppenheimer and another man were fishing in a 14-foot flatboat in a restricted area near the low-head dam, the release states.